aerogear/graphback/docs/intro/datamodel.md

 }
 ```

-You can set a custom primary key field using the `@db.primary` field annotation.
+You can set a custom primary key field using the `@id` field annotation.

 ```graphql
 """